 Are you a designer or manufacturer of equipment for use at work

-Here you will find information about the roles and responsibilities of product designers, manufacturers, and those acting as their authorised representatives.
+Here you will find basic information about the roles and responsibilities of product designers, manufacturers, and those acting as their authorised representatives.

 - refurbish equipment to such an extent that additional significant risks are created (eg manual machinery provided with new features like computer control)

-These regulations primarily require work equipment to be designed, manufactured and supplied / put in service to such a standard - and with all the parts and information necessary - to enable health and safety in their use.
+These regulations primarily require work equipment to be designed, manufactured and supplied or put in service to a minimum level– (and with all the parts and information necessary) that ensures health and safety in their use.
 Relevant standards may be used to support this process.

 - Designing and manufacturing products in accordance with the essential health, safety or any other objectives of all applicable product legislation, by carrying out (or having carried out) the relevant conformity assessment procedure

 - Drawing up and keeping the technical documentation, including Declaration of Conformity, and any associated Declarations of Incorporation or Performance

 - Ensuring products have appropriate conformity marking and are:

 - labelled to include type, batch or serial number or other element allowing its identification, and the name and address of the manufacturer, or